-11. Rembrandt may have a cameo in The Night Watch.
+10. Rembrandt may have a cameo in The Night Watch.

 On January 13, 1911, a down-and-out navy cook slashed The Night Watch with a knife, reportedly as a protest against his unemployment.
 A second knife attack occurred on September 14, 1975, this time courtesy of a Dutch schoolmaster who believed destroying it was his divine mission.
 After that, the painting was put under permanent guard.
 Nevertheless, an unemployed Dutchman sprayed concentrated sulfuric acid on the piece on April 6, 1990.
 Each time, restorations were able to repair the damage, with barely a battle scar remaining.

-14. It is viewed by 2.2 million people a year.
+14. The Night Watch is viewed by 2.2 million people a year

-15. In July 2019, the Operation Night Watch began.
+15. In July 2019, Operation Night Watch began.

 In July 2019 the Rijksmuseum launched the largest research and restoration project ever for The Night Watch.
 This was happening live in the museum, and you can find more info about it here.
 The painting has been moved and is now back on view in the Gallery of Honour.
 Operation Night Watch started with the detailed study necessary to determine the best treatment plan and involved imaging techniques, high-resolution photography, and highly advanced computer analysis.
 The last time the painting was restored was in 1946–1947.